-You start at the bottom of the hierarchy which causes stress.
-It also destroys your mobility, freedom, creativity, autonomy and a bunch of other things.
+When you get your first job after school, you start at the bottom of the hierarchy which causes stress.
+It also destroys your mobility, freedom, creativity, autonomy, and a bunch of other things.

 Jobs used to provide stability in the past which is no longer the case.
 Gone are the days when you worked at the same company until you retire.
 You can get fired for any reason.
 The economy is fragile.
 Crises happen.

 When you are working a job, you pay huge sums of income tax.
-The government embezzles a large portion of the money you earn by hard work, even before it makes its way to your pocket.
+The government embezzles a large portion of your hard-earned money, even before it makes its way into your pocket.

 Jobs cause pain, frustration, misery, and stress.
-Jobs suck the life out of you.
+They suck the life out of you.